salesforce/lwc/docs/proposals/attributes-as-props.md

 </div>
 ```

+#### Pros
+- Declarative way to opt-out of attribute reflection

+#### Cons
+- New decorator
+- Possible landmine when defining custom getter/setter with no automatic reflection

 ### data- and aria- attributes
 Defining getters and setters for all possible data- and aria- attributes is not possible, especially since data- attributes are arbitrary.
 Also, because component authors have access to `@api` to expose setters, `data-` attributes are unnecessary.
 With this proposal, it will be _impossible_ for component authors to listen and use values from `data-` and `aria-` attributes.
 They will, however, still reflect out to the DOM: